TheCacophonyProject/device-register/README.md

 > ./device-register --help
 ```

 Releases are created using travis and git and saved [on Github](https://github.com/TheCacophonyProject/device-register/releases).
-Follow our [release instructions](https://docs.cacophony.org.nz/home/creating-releases) to create a new release
+Follow our [release instructions](https://docs.cacophony.org.nz/home/creating-releases) to create a new release.